 Salesforce will keeps track of which objects you use and how often you use them, and arranges the search results accordingly.
 Objects you use most frequent will appear at the top of the list.
-If you do not see the object, click Search All at bottom.
+If you do not see the object, click Search All at link.

 After you search something in Salesforce, you will see Options in search result page.
 From here, you can restrict search result only to records you owned.